The History of Rock Music: 1976-1989New Wave, Punk-rock, Hardcore

 Vince Gill returned to a poppier sound with his hits Look At Us (1992) and I Still Believe In You (1992).

 Among female interpreters, Trisha Yearwood was probably the one who could claim to be heir to Linda Rondstadt, starting with She's In Love With The Boy (1991).

 At the turn of the decade, Patty "Loveless" Ramey was the female counterpart to Vince Gill, striking gold with Timber I'm Falling in Love (1989), the irresistible hook and riff of I'm That Kind of Girl (1990), Blame It on Your Heart (1993), You Can Feel Bad (1996), Lonely Too Long (1996).

-Washington-based Mary Chapin Carpenter emerged as the ultimate crossover singer-songwriter, blending country, folk, pop, rock and feminism on Hometown (1987) and contributing to the renewal of the Nashville sound with Come On Come On (1992) before turning philosophical on Time Sex Love (2001).
+Washington-based Mary Chapin Carpenter emerged as the ultimate crossover singer-songwriter, blending country, folk, pop, rock and feminism on Hometown Girl (?
+1987 - jul 1987) and contributing to the renewal of the Nashville sound with Come On Come On (?
+1992 - jun 1992) before turning philosophical on Time Sex Love (nov 2000/jan 2001 - may 2001).

 Blues, 1980-81TM, ®, Copyright © 2005 Piero Scaruffi All rights reserved.

 The blues phenomenon of the 1980s was Georgia-born guitarist Robert Cray, who introduced a sensual soul-tinged vocal phrasing and a virtuoso jazzy style, influenced by Albert Collins.
 His progression from Bad Influence (? ? - ?
 1983), containing mostly original material, Strong Persuader (? ? - ?
 1986), his best-seller, corresponded with the maturation of his populist vision.